 In a beauty pageant between the states of California and Connecticut, California would surely win every time.

-But that's not to say that Connecticut, named one of the ugliest states in America in a recent SF International Travel Examiner article, doesn't have some admirable qualities.
+But that's not to say that Connecticut, named one of the ugliest states in America in an SF International Travel Examiner article, doesn't have some admirable qualities.

 It's easy to agree with Bob Ecker, the author of the Examiner article, that Delaware is one of the ugliest states in the Union if you often think of the "First State" as nothing more than a couple toll booths with representation in Congress.
 But when you make Delaware the destination, it is often a delight.
 A summer day trip to the town of Lewes, settled by the Dutch in 1631, means an afternoon of swimming in the bay, antique shopping, and a stop at one of eastern Delaware's many farm stands.

 Ecker lists Nevada "with a heavy heart," but makes some valid points for its inclusion among the ugliest because of its history as a nuclear test zone and its unforgiving geography.
-Indeed, neon-enhanced Las Vegas has an aesthetic pleasing to some eyes.
+Indeed, neon-enhanced Las Vegas is aesthetically pleasing to some eyes.
 But it's hard to imagine adding to the ugly list a state that can claim part of Lake Tahoe.

 While Connecticut's urban centers aren't much to look at, its colonial architecture and its maritime legacy are wonderful and combine nicely at Mystic Seaport.
 Ecker also hates Hartford, but the state seat does have a soaring, Gothic Revival-style capitol building that far exceeds the small state's stature.